-WE ARE OPEN and continuing VIRTUAL until it is safe to reopen.
+WE ARE OPEN and continuing to schedule VIRTUAL and some in-person appointments.

-We are taking every precaution to protect you, our staff and our community from the coronavirus epidemic.
-All our outpatient, physicians, therapists and case managers are working remotely using high-tech, high-touch teletherapy care that meets the mental health needs of both children and adults.
+Our outpatient, physicians, therapists and case managers are working remotely using high-tech, high-touch teletherapy care that meets the mental health needs of both children and adults.
+We are scheduling some in-person appointments and are following the strictest COVID safety protocols, taking every precaution to protect you, our staff and our community from the coronavirus epidemic.

 Using video technology, the mental health professional creates a personal connection to each family.
 The parents can see the person asking the questions, which increases their comfort level in providing personal information and engaging their child in therapy.
 Clients seem to be adjusting comfortably to this new way of receiving therapy.
 Our 24/7 crisis work continues to operate at our CrisisCare Center (walk-in crisis services available at this site only).